BBC head says broadcaster must reform or die

 Police have also launched a major inquiry into Savile's crimes and victims' allegations of a high-profile paedophile ring.
 Detectives said they had arrested their third suspect on Sunday, a man in his 70s from Cambridgeshire in central England.

-Funded by an annual licence fee levied on all TV viewers, the BBC has long been resented by its commercial rivals, who argue it has an unfair advantage and distorts the market.
+Funded by an annual license fee levied on all TV viewers, the BBC has long been resented by its commercial rivals, who argue it has an unfair advantage and distorts the market.

 Murdoch's Sun tabloid gleefully reported Entwistle's departure with the headline "Bye Bye Chump" and Patten said News Corp and others would put the boot in, happy to deflect attention after a phone-hacking scandal put the newspaper industry under intense and painful scrutiny.